ivanamihalek/chinesevocab/README.md

-# ChineseVocab - a Scrapy project
+# ChineseVocab - a Scrapy exercise

 Chinesevocab collects (Mandarin) Chinese words related to a specified topic.